G-Research/spark-dgraph-connector/README.md

 Dgraph Alpha node](https://dgraph.io/docs/deploy/#cluster-setup) in the form `<hostname>:<port>`.
 With our example instance started above, we can use `localhost:9080` as the target.

+### Dgraph UI

+The Dgraph UI Ratel can be used to query your local Dgraph instance.
+Open a browser and got to https://play.dgraph.io/?latest.
+Connect to your local Dgraph via http://localhost:8080.

 ### GraphX

 You can load the entire Dgraph database into an